farhan5248/sheepdogblog/_posts/2025-08-08-how-leadership-affects-software-quality-large-scale-agile-more.md

 Both of these are what I'm currently working on.
 2. As a leader, I had also used an AI Slack integration to help answer questions.
 Because I wanted an organic adoption of our new ways of working, I wanted the team to ask questions in a safe space.
-For example I thought they might be embarrased to ask a question thinking it was dumb or thinking they'd be added to a list of head-count saving opportunities if they did so.
+For example I thought they might be embarrased to ask a question thinking it was dumb or thinking they'd be added to a list of head-count saving opportunities if they did so openly.

 [1]: /demingdriventesting/Communicating%20the%20strategy%20to%20QA/ShuHaRi
 [2]: /demingdriventesting/Communicating%20the%20strategy%20to%20QA/Culture%20of%20Easy%20Ownership